 3. Ask: which choice I won't regret?

-I came across a TEDx talk by organizational psychologist Tasha Eurich on self-awareness where she explained that many of us instinctively ask, “Why is this happening to me?” during difficult situations.
+I came across a TEDx talk by organizational psychologist Tasha Eurich on self-awareness (watch HERE) where she explained that many of us instinctively ask, “Why is this happening to me?” during difficult situations.
 The problem with that question is that it traps us inside loops of overthinking and self-doubt.
-A far more useful question is simply, “What can I do about it?” because it shifts our attention away from endless rumination and toward clarity, action, and forward movement.
+A far more useful question is simply, “What can I do about it?” because it shifts our attention away from endless rumination (thinking about the problem) and toward clarity, action, and forward movement (focus on solutions).

 And once that spiral settles, another question becomes important (not sourced from Tasha Eurich): "Which choice am I least likely to regret years from now?"
-Under pressure, we often choose what feels safe today over what feels right long-term.
-That question has a way of cutting through noise surprisingly quickly.
+Under pressure, we often choose what feels safe today over what feels right long-term (remember when I was under pressure and started rethinking my wedding choices based on what others suggested rather than what I truly wanted.)
+This question cuts through noise quickly.
 Once you know the answer, just act on it.

 Now you might ask why not skip all of this and directly ask, “What will I not regret?” and decide instantly?
-The issue is that our instinctive answers are often already shaped by external noise.
+The issue is that our instinctive answers might already be shaped by external noise.
 When we understand how we think and learn to separate our own judgment from outside influence, we are able to arrive at clearer, more honest decisions.

 There's nothing wrong with choosing a safe path or following society's template.
 Everyone has their own definition of happiness, and there is no single right way to live.
 The problem isn't the safe choice itself, but when that choice starts to feel like a compromise between the life you are living and the life you could be living.